FelTris/durf/README.md

 # Dynamic Urban Radiance Fields
 This repository contains the Code release for my thesis, in which we use Neural Radiance Fields to perform Novel View Synthesis on unbounded dynamic urban scenes.
-We demonstrate out method on the [Waymo Open Dataset](https://waymo.com/open/) and data we generate ourselves with [CARLA](https://carla.org).
+We demonstrate our method on the [Waymo Open Dataset](https://waymo.com/open/) and data we generate ourselves with [CARLA](https://carla.org).
 We combine approaches from [Urban Radiance Fields](https://urban-radiance-fields.github.io) (URF), [Mip-NeRF360](https://jonbarron.info/mipnerf360/), [Neural Scene Graphs](https://light.princeton.edu/publication/neural-scene-graphs/) (NSG)